-On July 19, 2022, Conquest entered into an agreement granting an option to Atha Energy Corp. to acquire up to 100% undivided interest in four mineral leases representing a portion of the Golden Rose Property, a segment of the Belfast TeckMag Property.
+On July 19, 2022, Conquest entered into an agreement granting an option to Atha Energy Corp. to acquire up to 100% undivided interest in four mineral leases representing a portion of the Golden Rose Property, a segment of the Belfast TeckMag Property (the "Atha Option Agreement").
 To fully exercise the option, Atha must issue an aggregate of 1,500,000 shares and make cash payments to the total of \$1,000,000 to Conquest over a period of 36 months.
 Atha has also agreed to grant Conquest a 1% NSR on the optioned mineral leases.
 On August 24, 2022, the Company received from Atha the initial cash payment of \$100,000 and \$10,000 to cover the cost of a technical report on the property optioned.
-On March 30, 2023, the Company received an initial tranche of 200,000 Atha comment shares for a total fair value of \$200,000 (note 4), of which \$24,161 are recorded as a reduction to the Company's acquisition, exploration and evaluation expenses and the remainder \$175,839 recorded as other income.
+On March 30, 2023, the Company received an initial tranche of 200,000 Atha comment shares for a total fair value of \$200,000 (note 4), which were recorded as a reduction to the Company's acquisition, exploration and evaluation expenses.
+(Subsequent event - note 14)